Benefit Choice Period: May 1 – June 2, 2025

 Benefit Choice Booklet

-1. Premiums will be increasing for all plans.
-Monthly contribution amounts beginning July 1, 2024 can be found on page 3 of the Benefit Choice Booklet.
+- Premiums will be increasing for all plans.
+Monthly contribution amounts beginning July 1, 2025 can be found on pages 3 and 11 of the Benefit Choice Booklet.

 Benefit Choice Fair